 The normal color scheme for the Tu-160 is overall white, which has led aircrews to nickname it the "White Swan".
 Individual aircraft are generally named after Russian heroes.BACK_TO_TOP

 * By the time of the collapse of the Soviet Union in 1991, 35 Tu-160s had been built or were on their way to completion.
-With the breakup of the old Soviet empire, 19 of these aircraft ended up in the hands of the Ukraine; the Russians inked a deal with the Ukrainians in 1999 to obtain eight of these Tu-160s in exchange for debt forgiveness.
-The Ukrainians, who had declared themselves a non-nuclear power, scrapped the rest except for one reserved as a museum display.
+With the breakup of the old Soviet empire, 19 of these aircraft ended up in the hands of Ukraine; the Russians inked a deal with the Ukrainians in 1999 to obtain eight of these Tu-160s, in exchange for debt forgiveness.
+The Ukrainians, who had declared themselves a non-nuclear power, scrapped the rest, except for one reserved as a museum display.

 Only one model of the Tu-160 has been produced, but a number of others were considered, though ultimately not implemented:

 One of the most interesting concepts was the "Tu-160SK", which was to be a carrier for the "Burlak" light space launch vehicle, hauled under the aircraft's centerline.
 The Burlak was to be able to put about a tonne in low Earth orbit.
-A Tu-160 dummied up as Tu-160SK was displayed at the Paris Air Show in 1995, that being the first time a Tu-160 was flown to the West for a close inspection.
+A Tu-160 dummied up as a Tu-160SK was displayed at the Paris Air Show in 1995, that being the first time a Tu-160 was flown to the West for a close inspection.
 The Burlak program ended up on hold.

 During the 1980s, the Tupolev OKB conducted studies on a Mach 4 "Tu-260" and a Mach 6 "Tu-360" follow-ons.
 They had little resemblance to the Tu-160, looking more like some kind of space shuttle; neither project went anywhere, which was just as well.
 As the speed of an intercontinental-range aircraft increasingly goes above Mach 3, it becomes more and more sensible to consider a suborbital vehicle that doesn't have to worry about the atmosphere getting in the way.
 There was more realistic work on a flying-wing bomber, the "B-90", somewhat comparable to the US B-2 Stealth Bomber, but the B-90 also came to nothing.